MrGrasss/TeleBlitz-BestTelebot/README.md

     - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable.

-    - +users_info.json: This will contain the succesfully messaged users_info so that you could reuse that list in the future.
+    - +users_info.json: This will contain the succesfully messages users_info so that you could reuse that list in the future.

 ## Suggestions / Feedback